dojo/docs/dojox/mobile/Accordion.rst

 Parameters for Child Widgets
 ============================

-Child widgets of an Accordion take the following parameters, which are refereced by the Accordion widget.
+Child widgets of an Accordion take the following parameters, which are referenced by the Accordion widget.

 +--------------+----------+---------+-----------------------------------------------------------------------------------------------------------+
 |Parameter     |Type      |Default  |Description                                                                                                |